Chord Company GroundARAY

 Some thoughts

-The GroundARAY is effective, as I say, it is just there and evident.
-It will not help you understand Nickleback any more than you do already but at other times it will add to your presentation as it has mine.
+The GroundARAY is effective, as I say.
+It is just there and evident.
+It will not help you understand Nickleback any more than you do already, but at other times, it will add to your presentation, as it has mine.
 As a further improvement to this system, I like it a lot.

 + There are no comments